kewde/slate/source/index.md

 ## Encryption

-Detailed Procedure:
+**Detailed Procedure**

-• Get public key K from destination address
+- Get public key *K* from destination address
-◦ Find in database created from scanning for public keys in the blockchain and user additions.
+  - Find in database created from scanning for public keys in the blockchain and user additions.
-• Generate 16 random bytes using a secure random number generator.
-Call them IV.
-Generate a new random EC key pair with private key called r and public key called R.
+- Generate 16 random bytes using a secure random number generator.
+Call them *IV*.
+Generate a new random EC key pair with private key called *r* and public key called *R*.
-• Generate shared secret key P using public key K and private key r. ◦ Elliptic Curve Diffie-Hellman
+- Generate shared secret key *P* using public key *K* and private key *r*.
+  - Elliptic Curve Diffie-Hellman
-• Use the shared secret key P and calculate the SHA512 hash H.
+- Use the shared secret key *P* and calculate the SHA512 hash *H*.
-◦ ECDH_compute_key of OpenSSL
+  - ECDH_compute_key of OpenSSL
-◦ Call the first 32 bytes of H key_e and the last 32 bytes key_m.
+  - Call the first 32 bytes of *H key_e* and the last 32 bytes *key_m*.
-• Calculate a 32 byte MAC with HMACSHA256, using key_m as salt and (timestamp + destination + cipher text).
+- Calculate a 32 byte MAC with HMACSHA256, using *key_m* as salt and (timestamp + destination + cipher text).
-◦ Message authentication code used
+  - Message authentication code used
-◦ By also checking time-stamp and destination, recipients can be certain that these fields have not been tampered with.
+  - By also checking time-stamp and destination, recipients can be certain that these fields have not been tampered with.
-• Generate a compact signature from the message data and sender's address.
+- Generate a compact signature from the message data and sender's address.
-◦ Only if not sending anonymously
+  - Only if not sending anonymously
-◦ Recipient can verify that the message came from the sender ◦ Also allows the public key to be reconstructed (useful to reply)
+  - Recipient can verify that the message came from the sender
+  - Also allows the public key to be reconstructed (useful to reply)
-• Include address and compact signature in the payload to be encrypted.
+- Include address and compact signature in the payload to be encrypted.
-• Compress the plain-text message with lz4 if the message is larger than 128 bytes.
+- Compress the plain-text message with lz4 if the message is larger than 128 bytes.
-• Encrypt the payload data with AES-256-CBC, using IV as initialization vector, key_e as encryption key.
+- Encrypt the payload data with AES-256-CBC, using *IV* as initialization vector, *key_e* as encryption key.

 ## Message Propagation

-Encrypted Messages are duplicated on every participating node in the ShadowCoin network – this prevents adversaries form uncovering the recipient of an encrypted message by using network traffic analysis.
+Encrypted Messages are duplicated on every participating node in the ShadowCash network – this prevents adversaries form uncovering the recipient of an encrypted message by using network traffic analysis.

 The messages are stored on each node for a maximum period of 48 hours, after which the message is deleted.
 If the recipient is absent from the network for 48 hours or more the possibility exists that they may not receive messages sent to them.
 It is recommended to connect to the network each day in order to prevent such an occurrence.